adwski/aws-vpn/README.md

 This is terraform project that can be used to create VM and all nesessary surrounding infrastructure in AWS in order to launch openvpn instance (like [this one](https://github.com/angristan/openvpn-install)).

 It uses Ubuntu Server 22.04 ami.
-Security group allows only ssh and openvpn ports.
+Security group allows only SSH and openvpn ports.
 Openvpn port is configurable.

 ## How to use

-Tfstate is stored in s3 bucket so it has to be created beforehand:
+Tfstate is stored in S3 bucket so it has to be created beforehand:
 ```
 aws s3api create-bucket --bucket <bucket> --create-bucket-configuration LocationConstraint=<region>
 ```